-125TH ANNIVERSARY OF THE DEATH OF
+125TH ANNIVERSARY OF THE DEATH

 KING LUNALILO OF HAWAI'I